codefinity/oeuvre/README.md

 #### Lessons worth learning from real world evolution

-> The Galls Law states that, “A complex system that works is invariably found to have evolved from a simple system that worked.
+> “A complex system that works is invariably found to have evolved from a simple system that worked.
 The inverse proposition also appears to be true: A complex system designed from scratch never works and cannot be made to work.
-You have to start over, beginning with a working simple system.”
+You have to start over, beginning with a working simple system.” ~Galls Law

 1. Iteration cannot be avoided to arrive at the design

 It's difficult to to arrive at a optimal design without indulging in a bit or trial on error.
 It's cheaper to do trial and errors on the drawing board first before inplementing them.
-Afer implementing, some iterations will be required.
+Afer implementing, some more iterations might be required.

 2. Business logic is the genetic code and should be at the core

+The business logic must influence the design.
+It must be at a single place so that it can be comprehended as a whole and in a logical manner.

-3. Requirements are the environment.
+3. Requirements are the environment that influences the design

-4. Paradoxes will always be there
+The business logic must change to meet the requirements.

+4. Paradoxical nature of designs cannot be avoided

+There will always be times when you get one part of the design right, the other part somehow does not fit.
+Sometimes compromises have to be made till the designs are perfected over time.

-- Framework must allow for experimentation
+5. Framework and Application structure must allow for experimentation

+As menitoned, design is an iterative process, a rigid application structure will not allow for rearranging and experementation.
+This will hurt the evolution of the Architecture.

-- Incremental Design is the way
+6. Incremental Design is the way

-- The change must happen at one fundemental level and then transform the outer layers.
+7. The change must happen at one fundemental level and then transform the outer layers.

-- Designs tend towards perfection but can still not be perfect.
+8. Designs tend towards perfection but can still not be perfect.

-- There needs to be a Unit of Evolution
+9. There needs to be a Unit of Evolution

-- Environmental changes influnce design
+10. Environmental changes influnce design

-- Real world entities do not have a persistance database.
+11. Real world entities do not have a persistance database.
 The Entity itself is information, hence persistance design should be a side effect of the application design.

 > Software architectures aren’t created in a vacuum—they always reflect the ecosystem in which they were defined.